michaelarn0ld/zettelkasten-public/202402260259/README.md

   that meets the macros.
 It is chipotle style
 * Meal prep app.
 Select meals for week then groceries and recipes are delivered to you.
 Eventually use AI to recommend meals based on your history
+* Boutique gym; can we do some research on the Alex Hormozi model?

 ## Ideas That I Am Not Passionate About